hkdb/app/README.md

 ### INSTALL

-1. Make sure all the package managers you want app to manage are installed and configured properly
+1. Make sure all the package managers you want app to manage and are installed and configured properly
-2. Install git manually if it's not already installed
+2. Install `git` and `lsb_release` manually if it's not already installed
 3. cd into a directory of choice where you want to keep the app repo.
 If you are an end user and can't decide, I suggest `~/.config` (`mkdir ~/.config` if it doesn't already exist)
 4. `git clone https://github.com/hkdb/app.git`
 5. `cd app`